Samaria City, Israel, 868 BC

 Obadiah rolled off his goatskin and stood.
 “Ulam.”

 “Uncle Biah.
 My wife, Cozbi.”
-Ulam’s voice rose over the buzz of greetings and condolences.
+Ulam’s voice rose over the conversations.

 “Pleased to meet you, Cozbi.”
 Obadiah gave her a solemn bow.